-Next, we present a translation of C2TL constraints over Gaussian random variables to deterministic constraints.
+In this section, we present a translation of C2TL constraints over Gaussian random variables to deterministic linear constraints.
 The constraints are linear with respect to system (state) variables and conic overall due to uncertain coefficients.
-Note that without half-planes as our basic unit, these constraints may well be non-linear, but the rest of our results would still hold, and the problem could be solved using a solver capable of handling such non-linear constraints.
-The first part of the translation deals with temporal logic formulae and Boolean combinations of atomic constraints.
-The second part of translation focuses on elementary chance constraints, and reduces those to deterministic constraints.
+The first part of the translation deals with temporal logic formulae and Boolean combinations of elementary chance constraints.
+The second part of translation focuses on elementary chance constraints, and reduces those to deterministic constraints linear in the state variables.